• OVERVIEW •

 —Further learnings: sources, readings, lessons, other onward links…

-- EADGAD ideas and sounds: learn how to play Sarah McLachlan’s Building a Mystery in Ryan Lendt’s lesson – and see more from the Art’s Angle blog (“Musings about metaphysics, machine learning, music, and other matters…”)
+- EADGAD horizons: learn how to play Sarah McLachlan’s Building a Mystery in Ryan Lendt’s lesson – and read more from the Art’s Angle blog (“Musings about metaphysics, machine learning, music, and other matters…”)

 everything here will remain ad-free and open access